 While it’s normal to be wary of visiting Acapulco, it is important to bear in mind that the majority of homicide victims in Mexico are involved (either directly or indirectly) in a life of crime and the reason for their death is, more often than not, because of a rival gang.

 Of course, there is a visible minority of innocent victims that simply were in the wrong place at the wrong time but you as a tourist have nothing to fear about Acapulco since Acapulco is perfectly safe for tourists.

 In the end, I recommend you not to give in to paranoia and just enjoy the many wonders that this beautiful city of Mexico has to offer.

 Trust me, you won’t regret it!

-What to Do and See in Acapulco #01 Watch the Clavadistas of the Quebrada
+The 7 Best Things to Do and See in Acapulco #01 Watch the Clavadistas of the Quebrada

 The number one attraction of Acapulco by far is the legendary cliff known as the Quebrada where young men risk their lives every day in order to bring the performance of a lifetime to both locals and foreigners alike.

 The time schedule of the Clavadistas of the Quebrada is every day at 13:30, 19:30, 20:30, 21:30 and 22:30 (* the last show features a clavadista jumping with flaming torches).